2025 Updates

 The 2023-2026 capital budget includes over $2 billion in renewal projects - these are projects that are focused on maintaining the infrastructure we already have including:

 We are working to balance the need for new infrastructure as we grow as a city with the need to maintain what we've already got.
 This is one of the challenges rapidly growing cities like ours face.
-The City has millions of assets, with a total replacement value of $41.3 billion.
+The City has over 79 million assets, with a total value of over $39 billion.
 That’s a lot to maintain!
-Our ideal renewal investment needs over the 2023-2026 capital budget would cost about $3.6 billion.
+As Edmonton grows, it's a big challenge to maintain all these assets, especially since that number is growing and those assets are aging.
+Our capital budget must consider how to keep our current infrastructure working.

 Like many Edmontonians, we are making the most of our available resources and prioritizing the most important renewal projects.
 While this is necessary, it isn’t sustainable in the long term.
 At some point, we will have to invest more to maintain our existing infrastructure.
 We will also likely need to make some tough choices about some of our older infrastructure, especially ones that may be nearing the end of their lifespans.